gitty-what-gitty-who/synchronize/README.md

 ## 🧭 Usage Instructions

 1. Place the `SYNCHRONIZE.bat` file in the **root directory** of the USB drive.
-2. Execute the script by double-clicking it or running it from the Command Prompt.
+2. Execute the script by double-clicking it.

 ---